Exceeded in size only by Duomo, the Church of Santa Maria della Passione is one of the most important and solemn sacred buildings in Milan.

-The Basilica of Santa Maria della Passione has such a great number of paintings that it can be considered as a real art gallery.
-Main testimony to this is a series of works: L’ultima cena (The Last Supper) by Gaudenzio Ferrari in the left transept, the cycle of frescoes in the Sala Capitolare, by Ambrogio da Fossano known as Bergognone, that represent Christ and the apostles on the walls, the saints in the lunettes, and Lateran canons on the starry sky.
+Also not to be missed is the cycle of frescoes in the Sala Capitolare, by Ambrogio da Fossano known as Il Bergognone, that depicts Christ and the apostles on the walls, the saints in the lunettes, and the Lateran canons on the spectacular starry sky.

 The Church of Santa Maria della Passione vaunts the presence of two rare carved organs that are positioned facing each other.
 Built between the 16th and the 17th centuries by expert and celebrated organ builders' families, they are played to this day in four-hand concerts held in the church.